 Examination at Foundation level will be a mixture of multiple choice and short answer questions.
 It is envisaged that the paper will take 45 minutes to complete.

 Examination at Intermediate level will also be a mixture of multiple choice and short answer questions. taking 1 hour to complete.
-Examples of typical examination questions can be found in the appendix.

 Who sets the exam paper?